rossmc/how-to-venia/doc/reuse-a-venia-component/index.md

-#Reuse a Venia Component
+# Reuse a Venia Component
----

 Here we'll quickly demonstrated how PWA Studio components can be easily reused.